-- 3.10 The 2000 Convention applies to persons who have reached the age of 18 years72 who, by reason of an impairment or insufficiency of their personal faculties, are not in a position to protect their own-interests.73 This means that it applies to individuals who have reached the age of 18 regardless of the different ages of majority provided in the domestic law of Contracting Parties. - 3.11 The 2000 Convention also applies to measures taken before the person concerned reached the age of 18,74 which are envisaged to remain effective into the person's adulthood.
-This is an important function of the 2000 Convention, as it ensures continuity of protection by allowing for measures taken when the adult was under the age of 18 to remain effective in cross-border situations.75 Thus, a measure taken under domestic protection law in respect of the "Conclusions and Recommendations of the 2009 Special Commission on the practical operation of the Hague Apostille, Service, Taking of Evidence and Access to Justice Conventions", available on the HCCH website at www.hcch.net under "Apostille" then "Special Commissions").
+- 3.10 The 2000 Convention applies to persons who have reached the age of 18 years69 who, by reason of an impairment or insufficiency of their personal faculties, are not in a position to protect their interests.70 This means that it applies to individuals who have reached the age of 18 regardless of the different ages of majority provided in the domestic law of Contracting Parties. - 3.11 The 2000 Convention also applies to measures taken before the person concerned reached the age of 18,71 which are envisaged to remain effective into the person's adulthood.
+This is an important function of the 2000 Convention, as it ensures continuity of protection by allowing for measures taken when the adult was under the age of 18 to remain effective in cross-border situations.72 Thus, a measure taken under domestic protection law in respect of a person under the age of 18 will be governed by the 1996 Convention73 until the person reaches the age of 18.
+After the person concerned has reached the age of 18, the measure of protection that is intended to remain effective will be governed by the 2000 Convention.74 - 3.12 In principle, the Convention may not be applied following the death of the adult.
+It may not be used, for instance, to give effect to post-mortem powers of representation of the adult.
+However, after the death of the adult, some provisions of the Convention may be applicable,